satwikjain23/Monocular-Pedestrian-Trajectory-Prediction/README.md

 - SegFormer-B0 for road segmentation
 - Forward collision detection

-Unlike many existing approaches, this framework does not require LiDAR, stereo cameras, or trajectory-specific neural network training, making it suitable for lightweight autonomous driving and ADAS systems.
+Unlike many existing approaches, this framework does not require LiDAR, stereo cameras, or trajectory-specific neural network training, making it suitable for lightweight autonomous driving and ADAS system.

 ---